 On June 4, Democrats in the U.S. House of Representatives, led by U.S. House Committee on Transportation and Infrastructure (T&I) Chairman Peter DeFazio (D-Ore.), introduced H.R.
 7095, the Investing in a New Vision for the Environment and Surface Transportation (INVEST) in America Act.
 The five-year, \$494 billion surface transportation reauthorization would largely extend current law (P.L.
 114-94) for highways and transit through FY 2021, followed by new and existing authorizations for programs and funding from FY 2022 through 2025.
 Rail, pipeline safety and hazardous materials programs would be newly authorized from FY 2021 through FY 2025.
+The House T&I Committee tentatively plans to hold a markup for the bill on June 17.
 Top line numbers include:

-- \$319 billion for the Federal Highway Administration (FHWA) - \$105 billion for the Federal Transit Administration (FTA) - \$60 billion for the Federal Railroad Administration (FRA)
+- \$319 billion for the Federal Highway Administration (FHWA) - \$105 billion for the Federal Transit Administration (FTA) - \$60 million for the Federal Railroad Administration (FRA)